Short Term Impairments

 This resource has been compiled to assist students experiencing short term impairments.

-- Contact course instructors regarding your medical condition, absences, expected date of return to class, make up, etc.
+- Contact course instructors regarding your medical condition, absences, expected date of return to class, make up, etc. Typically, instructors determine how much flexibility is possible to stay current in the class.

 - Check with your Academic Advisor about schedule revisions needed i.e. number of credits, course section (times/days), distance education options, etc.